soni81/Titanic-1/README.md

 # Titanic for Android

 This library is DEPRECATED, as I don't have time to mainatin it anymore.
 But feel free to go through the code and copy that into your project, it still does its job.
+Yes!

 Titanic is an Android experiment reproducing [this effect](http://codepen.io/lbebber/pen/xrwja).